 The National Accounts are relevant to anyone involved in economic matters ranging from the economic ministries use of the National Accounts in planning, analysis, forecasting and modeling purposes for industry organizations and other similar organizations, to the general interest in knowledge of the economy’s structure and development.
 The National Accounts division is evaluating feedback from users at an ongoing basis.

 The ability of the National Accounts to describe the economic reality accurately partly depends on the uncertainty associated with the sources and partly on the model assumptions underlying the calculation of the national accounts.
 Some parts can be calculated more accurately than others, as there is better access to source data.
 The first versions for a period's national accounts will be more uncertain than the final version, which comes after three years, as new sources are continuously revised.

 The first version of the quarterly national accounts is published 60 days after the end of the quarter.
 In connection with the publication of the fourth quarter at the end of February, the first version of the annual national accounts is also published.
-Almost three years after the end of the year, the final annual and quarterly national accounts are published.
+Almost two and a half years after the end of the year, the final annual and quarterly national accounts are published in June.
 The national accounts are published in a timely manner.

 The national accounts are prepared in accordance with international guidelines and will therefore be comparable across countries.
 The current guidelines were implemented in 2014 and are used to revise the national accounts back to 1966.
 The national accounts reflect all parts of the economy, so most economic statistics contain figures that have their counterparts in the national accounts.
 However, be careful to compare figures from the national accounts with other economic statistics, as the transition is often complicated by different definitions and requirements for coverage.
 However, the national accounts are in full compliance with the balance of payments and government finance statistics.

-The National Accounts statistics are published in the StatBank under National accounts and government finances.
+The National Accounts statistics are published in the StatBank under Economy and National accounts.
 The publications are accompanied by Danish press releases.